 Hey Thrivers! – Today’s post is about body positivity, an issue that I believe hits home for a lot of us, especially myself.
 I have struggled with body image and body positivity for as long as I can remember.
 I wanted to share my journey with body positivity as maybe some of you can relate to this.
 Growing up, I for some reason always fought with the feeling of being the “big girl”.
 Even when I think back to being in middle school and high school I constantly teared myself apart for not having the ideal body even though looking back now I was not fat or living an extremely unhealthy lifestyle.
+Body positivity was not talked about often.
 Sure, I could have eaten better but again it wasn’t an extreme.

 Cut through to my early 20s – I was diagnosed with PCOS.
 PCOS in short is a hormone imbalance and a common symptom of it that women may face is weight gain and having a harder time losing weight.
 This was the issue I ran into.
 I’m 22 yrs old, nearly 200 lbs with no logical reason to explain why I had gained so much weight rapidly.
 I was going to the gym everyday, eating well and having smoothies and salads, as well as getting enough sleep generally.
 However, stress was playing a big role in my life at the time due to financial reasons and personal relationship reasons.
 So you can imagine how all of this has contributed negatively to my own body image.